 Wikipedia Manual of Style

-Because Wikipedia strictly enforces these guidelines across their platform, their user-generated content stays consistent and Wikipedia’s content oversight board doesn’t have to get involved in format editing within its pages.
+Because Wikipedia strictly enforces these guidelines across its platform, its user-generated content stays consistent and Wikipedia’s content oversight board doesn’t have to get involved in format editing within its pages.
 This is a textbook example of the effectiveness of a quality style manual applied to a broad range of content.

 Go read through some of the aspects of this style manual.
 Do you have that sort of consistency across your content?
 If not, it’s time to get to work on a style guide for your channels.